 In due time the Mini AutoGuider scope arrived, and I was somewhat impressed.
 It appeared to have been made, or at least professionally modified, for its intended purpose, and included a straight-through 1.25-inch eyepiece holder with three set-screws, a rear dust cap, and the typical “screw-unscrew the finder objective” focus setup.
 Only minor complaint?
 Like most 50mm finders, the dewshield/objective end of the tube didn’t extend far enough forward to do much good for either dew or glare.

 Getting the original Celestron rings off, the new SCT finder mount on, and the mini-guider installed on Celeste was the work of maybe 15-minutes.
-It looked super, but how would it act?
+It looked super, but how would it work?
 To find out, I’d need to head to the PSAS dark site in Tanner-Williams.
 I gave you a report on that run here, but I’d like to go into a little more detail about the guiding end of things.

 Set up was easy enough.
 Mounted the Mini Guider on Celeste, wrapped a 2-inch dew heater strip around its barrel just behind the objective, and inserted the StarShoot camera into the 1.25-inch port.
 The Mini AutoGuider came with a little parfocal ring to go over the camera’s 1.25-inch nosepiece to allow you to preserve rough focus once you find it.
 I slid that over the nosepiece.
 Cabled the StarShoot up, with the guide output on the camera going to the ST-4 autoguide input on the mount, and the USB from the StarShoot to my little netbook, which was loaded up with the latest release of PHD.